jtart/react-universal-app/README.md

 uni uses React Router 4, which is a great foundation for serving pages as components and providing route configuration.
 To define your routes, create some [route configuration](https://www.npmjs.com/package/react-router-config#route-configuration-shape) and export them.

-Note: uni currently only supports a single top-level of routing.
+Note: uni currently only supports a single top-level of routing, and does not support redirects.

 ```JavaScript
 // app/routes.js